Going Deeper With Directly-Trained Larger Spiking Neural Networks: Experiment

 CIFAR-10 is an image dataset with 50000 training images and 10000 testing images with size of $32 \times 32$, which all belong to 10 classes.
 In this experiment, we use ResNet-19 with timesteps of 2, 4, 6.

 Our results are shown in the Table 1.
 Before us, SNNs using the ANN-SNN converted method report best accuracy on CIFAR-10.
 However, to achieve good performance, converted SNNs usually require more than 100 timesteps.
-In this work, our model achieves state-of-the-art performance (\textbf{93.15\% top-1 accuracy with only 6 timesteps}) on CIFAR-10, which not only greatly reduces latency and computation cost compared with other SNN models but also beats the ANNs with the same network architecture.
+In this work, our model achieves state-of-the-art performance (\textbf{93.15\% top-1 accuracy with only 6 timesteps}) on CIFAR-10, which not only greatly reduces latency and computation cost compared with other SNN models.